 This literacy project aims to bring growth and reconciliation to people in South Sudan – one of the world’s most troubled nations.
 By providing Bibles to Shilluk Christians in their native language and offering literacy classes to help people learn to read and write, this project will give Christians the ability to read and put into practice the word of God.

-In the ten years since they received their independence, social unrest, armed conflicts, tribal disputes and other challenges continue to impact the daily lives of the South Sudanese.
-South Sudan has a high rate of illiteracy; according to a 2018 Global Report on Literacy, only 34.5% of the population is literate.
+In the ten years since they received their independence, social unrest, armed conflict, tribal disputes and other challenges continue to impact the daily lives of the South Sudanese.
+Only 34.5% of South Sudanese are literate (according to a 2018 Global Report on Literacy).
 With 70 major ethnic groups – each with its own language – only 1 out of 10 women and 3 out of 10 men are able to read in any language.

 Literacy for Non-Literate Shilluks

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.